 2. if, else statement:

-In this condition the programmer to write a single comparison, and then execute one of the two statements depending upon whether the test expression is true or false.
-The general form of the if else statement is.
+This feature permits the programmer to write a single comparison, and then execute one of the two statements depending upon whether the test expression is true or false.
+The general form of the if-else statement is.